Travel Guide Oceania Melanesia Solomon Islands Rennell and Bellona Province Bellona

 Bellona Island is a part of the Solomon Islands, an independent country since 1978.
 Nearby is Rennell Island with which it shares the same culture, language and ancestors.
 The two islands make up the Rennell and Bellona Province in the Solomon Islands.

-Bellona is located some 180 km South East of Guadalcanal Island.
-The island is about 10 km long and 8 km wide.
+Bellona is located some 180 kilometres southeast of Guadalcanal Island.
+The island is about 10 kilometres long and 8 kilometres wide.
 It is bowl shaped; high rising cliffs and forest protect the middle of the island where Bellonese live.

 Bellona is the smallest of the two islands that make up the Rennell and Bellona Province.
 The main Provincial center is located on Renell Island (Tigoa, West Rennell).
 There are ten villages located on Bellona.